This post may contain affiliate links. See our Privacy Policy.

 Instructions

 - Peel the potatoes.
-Cut a potato vertically into 1/2-inch wide slices.
+Cut a potato lengthwise into 1/2-inch wide slices.
 Lay each slice flat and cut them into 1/2-inch sticks.
-Repeat with the remaining potatoes.
+Repeat with the remaining potatoes.4 pounds potatoes

 - Fill a large bowl with ice-cold water and put the potato sticks in the water.
 Set aside to soak for about 1 hour or up to 3 hours.
 If it will be longer than 2 to 3 hours, put the bowl in the fridge.

-- Remove the potatoes to paper towels and blot them to dry.
+- Transfer the potatoes from the water to paper towels and blot them to dry.
+Fries must be very dry before the first fry to reduce splatter and help crisping.

-- Fry the potatoes in about 3 batches for about 5 minutes, or until soft but not browned.
+- Fry the potatoes in 3 to 4 batches for about 5 minutes each, or until soft but not browned.
+Remove to paper towels.

-- Remove the potatoes to dry paper towels.
+- Remove the potatoes to dry paper towels and repeat with the next 2 to 3 batches.

 - Again, fry the potatoes in 3 or 4 batches.
-Cook until the fries are golden brown and crisp.
+Cook each batch until the fries are golden brown and crisp.
 Remove the fries to paper towels to drain.

 Nutrition